-Veyon is an application that allows to monitor and control a group of computers (e.g. classrooms) on a central computer (e.g. an instructor’s computer) and to use different features and modes.
+Veyon is an application that lets you monitor and control a group of computers (e.g. classrooms) on a central computer (e.g. an instructor’s computer) and use various features and modes.

 Program start and login¶

 The program is started via the start menu or a desktop icon:

 Depending on the system configuration you will be prompted for your username and your password:

 Enter your username and password here or – if given – the credentials of a special teacher account.
 If the entered data is correct and and a login can be performed, the program will start.
 Otherwise, the login will be denied and an error message will be displayed.
 In this case you can try the login with corrected data again.